campbe13/javascript-320/README.md

 ## todo
 1. teacher instructions for using it
 3. replace this (README.md) page with student info  or an index.html ? will it supercede ?
-4. limit what is coppied to github pages
+4. limit what is coppied to github pages  do I need node_modules ?? test in .gitignore
 2. fix the linter I am using, it's too strict
 2. try github actions instead
 3. deploy to korra instead